Pre-Conference Training Workshop

 Marcello Signorelli

-Professor Political Economy in University of Perugia
+Professor of Economic Policy at University of Perugia

 Semi plenary session n.
 2 – Beyond GDP: new measures and narratives